Haydnfee/phpAdminLogin/README.md

-Updated with user creation feature and css.
+Updated with user edit feature and minor css.
+  Use this to log into an existing account: Username: haydnfee
+                                            Password: password